Interview – Lizzy Borden

 Lizzy Borden – Yea, and I knew that, but it didn’t stop me.
 I didn’t want to have to write one thing.
 I just wanted to do what I wanted to do.
 It’s not art if you have to write a certain song because you are in a certain category.

 Lizzy Borden – It’s amazing!
 I don’t even have a band right now, it’s just Joey on drums and me.
 He grew up on the same thing I did, so there is a shorthand.
-When I decided I wanted this record to sound a certain way, and I wanted it to be pure, I didn’t want bring in other people with their influences.
+When I decided I wanted this record to sound a certain way, and I wanted it to be pure, I didn’t want to bring in other people with their influences.
 I wanted to really do a record the way this record sounds.

-There was very little convincing for Joey, when he heard the very first couple of songs I had demoed, he was in love with it.
+There was very little convincing for Joey when he heard the very first couple of songs I had demoed, he was in love with it.
 He actually had a big smile on his face when he was tracking his drums, this is right up his alley.
 It was very easy, we produced the last 2 records together, it’s second nature.
 The things he’s good at, I’m not, and the things I’m good at, he’s not.
 It’s a great working relationship.

 CrypticRock.com – It certainly has worked well over the years.
 The new album, My Midnight Things, is due out June 15th through Metal Blade Records.
 Your first studio album in over a decade, what was the writing and recording process like this time around?

 Lizzy Borden – For me, we finished the anniversary tour in Russia.
 I just said, “Ok, I don’t know what I want to do, but I don’t want to keep creating shows without putting out an album.”
 I knew Metal Blade wanted to sit down with me and talk me back into making records again.
 After that tour, I let the band go, and they went off to join other bands.
 As soon as I sat down with Brian Slagel of Metal Blade, he told me that the industry is different, especially with Metal Blade, they are bigger than they ever were right now.
 That is because they figured out a way to make these records again, and get people to know that they exist.
-I signed a new deal that was based on that and discard the old deal we had.
+I signed a new deal that was based on that and discarded the old deal we had.

 Making this record, I had a clear-cut vision of the way I wanted it to sound.
-The main thing is, I didn’t want to showcase musicians, I wanted the songs to be the star.
+The main thing is, that I didn’t want to showcase musicians, I wanted the songs to be the star.
 Sometimes Lizzy Borden seems to be a conduit for amazing guitar players, but I didn’t want to showcase anybody, I wanted the songs to take over and be the star.
 That was one of my first things when I started recording.
 Once I started digging down deep to the theme, that was a process.
 (Laughs) It took me a while to figure out what this record was and where it was going.
 It was kind of writing itself while I was working on it.
 It just kind of took shape as I was doing it.
 I didn’t have all the demos done going into it.
 I kind of wrote and recorded it at the same time.

 Metal Blade